 The land area that was originally Big Hatchie Association is now 12 Tennessee Baptist Associations.

 The history of BHBA is characterized by beginning new ministries according to the leading of the Holy Spirit.
-Today we are 44 congregations.
-One is a native American congregation and one is an African American congregation.
-We are exploring the possibility of starting a Hispanic church.
+Today we are 42 congregations.
+One is a Native American congregation and two are African American congregations.
 We have a Christian Counseling Ministry located in the BHBA office.
 As God leads other new ministries will be started.

 Here is an informative video created years ago by DOM Ray Jones: BHBA History